Margherita Spagnuolo Lobb

 - Honorary Member of European Association for Gestalt Therapy (EAGT)

-- Lifelong Achievement Award from The Association for the Advancement of Gestalt Therapy and International Community, an International Community (AAGT) (Toronto, Canada, August 16, 2018)
+- Lifelong Achievement Award from The Association for the Advancement of Gestalt Therapy, an International Community (AAGT) (Toronto, Canada, August 16, 2018)